Zaire82/SteamworldOverhaul/README.md

 # SteamworldOverhaul [WIP]
 Spiritual successor to Clockwork and Steam mod for rimworld.

-This mod is not a remaster, remake, or fork of Clockwork and Steam.
+This mod is not a remaster or fork of Clockwork and Steam.
 It has been implemented from scratch while taking significant inspiration from Clockwork and Steam, as well as some other mods with the steamwork/clockwork theme to a lesser degree.

 Features in this mod are not 1-to-1 reproductions of the features in Clockwork and Steam.